rubenerd/rubenerd.com/content/page/about.markdown

 <h3 id="mascot">Rubi the mascot</h3>

 Rubi is the site's mascot, drawn by Clara Tse.
 Her mismatching, Miku-esque boots elude to my predilection for not wearing matching socks.
+Mobile users can [view her here](https://rubenerd.com/rubi@2x.jpg).

 *(Funny story, I was chided for wearing orange and red socks during a high school work experience day, with the implication that I wasn't taking the assignment seriously.
 The day I'm looked over on account of my socks is when I miss a bullet).*